Beings of LGL

 Mariya is a dedicated agroecologist, urban farmer, ecological designer, mom, and educator with nearly two decades of experience teaching, sustainable agriculture, ecoliteracy, and community engagement.
 As Farm Manager, she integrates regenerative practices and permaculture principles into the landscape—transforming it into a vibrant learning environment rooted in food sovereignty, ecological restoration, and collective care.
 Mariya holds a Master of Science in Education in Educational Leadership and Policy with a specialization in Sustainability Education, a graduate certificate in Sustainable Food Systems, and an undergraduate minor in Child and Family Studies.
 At the heart of Mariya’s work is a philosophy of land stewardship rooted in reciprocity, equity, justice, and deep gratitude—and a leadership approach that centers environmental and social justice as the foundation for meaningful education and transformative change.

-Gil (they/them)
+Gil Odgers (they/them)

 K-8 Education, Greenhouse & Partnerships Manager